Admission to KIN Major

 Step #2 - Admission to Michigan State University.
 Information about admission to Michigan State University is posted at MSU's web site.

 Step #3 - Consult with a KIN advisor about admission.
-Make an appointment with a KIN advisor (Jo Hartwell, Maria DeWitt, or Jennifer Watson) as early in your undergraduate studies as possible, preferably early during your freshman year.
+Make an appointment with a KIN advisor (Amy Tratt, Michael Haslett, Jennifer Watson, or Becky Olsen) as early in your undergraduate studies as possible, preferably during fall of your freshman year.

 *** Admission requires completion of at least 56 credits with a cumulative MSU grade-point average of 2.00 or above, including a minimum grade of 2.00 in each of the following courses: